Meet your future clients

 - Good lighting and lots of natural light

 - Wider doorways and hallways – For boomers who hope to age in place.

 - Either one-story homes or homes with the master suite on the first floor.
 For some reason, our knees seem to be the first place on our bodies in which we begin to feel our age.
 Stairs are uncomfortable.

-Listing agents have a lot to be optimistic about in 2018.
+Listing agents have a lot to be optimistic about right now.